 Other nice routes are the Far North Line (Inverness to Wick and Thurso along the North Sea Coast), the Carlisle Line (Glasgow to Carlisle via the Gretna Green and Dumfries), the Borders Line (Edinburgh to Tweedbank exploring the borders) and Stranraer Line (Glasgow to Stranraer).
 On all these journeys the trains will stop at different towns and stations and passengers can get down and explore the attractions around before continuing on their journey.

 The west highlands line in particular is known to all Harry Potter fans as the train that took Harry to Hogwarts.
 Steam trains are available at certain stations like the Jacobite Steam train at Fort Williams and you can hop in for a truly magical experience.
 The steam locomotive will obviously take more time than its modern counterparts but the journey will enchant all your senses leaving you in love with the Scottish countryside.

-And if you are looking for a luxe train experience there are 5 star trains too like the Belmond Royal Scotland which offers premium hospitality standards and exotic holiday opportunities.
+And if you are looking for a luxe train experience there are 5-star trains too like the Belmond Royal Scotland which offers premium hospitality standards and exotic holiday opportunities.

-Edinburgh has great connectivity to London and Cardiff by train in case you were thinking of intercountry travel within UK.
-Taking a British Rail pass is a great idea if you want to tour all of Britain and not just Scotland….most trains in Europe offer standardised features, amenities and you will almost always get a seat (apart from peak season) even if you don’t reserve one.
+Edinburgh has great connectivity to London and Cardiff by train in case you were thinking of intercountry travel within the UK.
+Taking a British Rail pass is a great idea if you want to tour all of Britain and not just Scotland….most trains in Europe offer standardised features and amenities and you will almost always get a seat (apart from peak season) even if you don’t reserve one.